rjarea51/StratuxHud/readme.md

 ## In Flight Controls
-In order to change the windows I use the gesture control project from NEVMA https://www.hackster.io/platisd/nevma-gesture-control-for-the-masses-9cff03 I use the proximity script since it is less touchy.
+In order to change the windows, I use the gesture control project from NEVMA https://www.hackster.io/platisd/nevma-gesture-control-for-the-masses-9cff03 I use the proximity script since it is less touchy in flight.
 So you will have to scroll through the windows.
 You will also have to make chages in "heads_up_display.py" because I can't find a plus key in Arduino

 if event.key in [pygame.K_KP_PLUS, pygame.K_PLUS]: